Parliamentary.ai

 Groups Affected

-- Local Authorities: Responsible for developing and implementing local ecological network strategies and ensuring access to green space, potentially requiring increased resources and staff.
+• Local authorities: They will be required to develop and implement local ecological network strategies and ensure access to green spaces, potentially requiring significant resources and planning.

 Powered by nyModel